-(b) Final Orders of Protection/Show Cause Hearing.

-(1) All Petitions for an Order of Protection shall be heard by the Family Violence Court judge.
-If the parties have a pending domestic case assigned to a Family Court judge, the Show Cause hearing should be scheduled before the Family Court judge.

-(2) All Show Cause hearings shall be heard no later than ten (10) days calendar after issuance of the Temporary Order of Protection, and shall be calendared before the Family Violence Court judge at such times as designated by the Court.

-(3) The Respondent shall be ordered to appear before the Court at the times and dates specified in the Temporary Order of Protection.
+- (b) Final Orders of Protection/Show Cause Hearing. - (1) All Show Cause Hearings for Permanent Orders of Protection shall be heard by the Family Violence Court Judge, the Ex Parte Judge should the Family Violence Court Judge be unavailable, or any other available judge should the Ex Parte Judge be unavailable. - (2) All Show Cause hearings shall be heard no later than ten (10) calendar days after issuance of the Temporary Order of Protection, and shall be calendared at such times as designated by the Court. - (3) The Respondent shall be ordered to appear before the Court at the times and dates specified in the Temporary Order of Protection.
 Failure to appear may subject the Respondent to contempt charges.
-If the Respondent fails to appear at the hearing after being properly served and noticed, the case may proceed by default.

-(4) The Court shall inform the Respondent of his right to seek assistance of an attorney at his own expense.
-If the Respondent desires to obtain assistance of an attorney, the Court may continue the Show Cause hearing for a reasonable period to afford the Respondent an opportunity to obtain counsel.
-A Temporary Order of Protection may be modified, may continue as a temporary order, or may be made permanent as deemed appropriate by the Court.

-(5) After taking testimony and evidence at the Show Cause hearing, and upon a showing of proof by a preponderance of the evidence as to the truth of the allegations in the Petition, the Judge may issue an Order of Protection for such periods as authorized by law, or may approve any consent agreement to bring about cessation of abuse of the plaintiff or minor child/ren.
-Upon motion of the Petitioner and in the sound discretion of the Family Violence Court judge, the Order for Protection pursuant to Title 7GCA § 40105(b) may be extended for additional periods of one (1) year.

-(6) Mutual restraining orders, either stipulated to by the parties or issued by the court, are prohibited unless:

-(A) based on a cross or counter petition or complaint, or

-(B) the court has made specific findings that each party was entitled to such an order, including detailed findings of fact indicating that both spouses acted primarily as aggressors and that neither acted primarily in self-defense.
+If the Respondent fails to appear at the hearing after being properly served and noticed, the case may proceed by default. - (4) The Court shall inform the Respondent of his right to seek assistance of an attorney at his own expense.
+If the Respondent desires to obtain assistance of an attorney, the Court may continue the Show Cause hearing for a reasonable period to afford the Respondent an opportunity to obtain counsel and may enter a continued Temporary Order of Protection in the interim.
+A Temporary Order of Protection may be modified, may continue as a temporary order, or may be made permanent as deemed appropriate by the Court. - (5) After taking testimony and evidence at the Show Cause hearing, and upon a showing of proof by a preponderance of the evidence as to the truth of the allegations in the Petition, the Judge may issue an Order of Protection for such periods as authorized by law, or may approve any consent agreement to bring about cessation of abuse of the Petitioner or minor child/ren.
+Any Order of Protection or approved consent agreement shall be for a fixed period of time as the Court deems appropriate.
+The Court may amend its order or agreement at any time upon subsequent petition or motion filed by either party. - (6) Mutual restraining orders, either stipulated to by the parties or issued by the court, are prohibited unless: - (A) based on a cross or counter petition or complaint, or - (B) the Court has made specific findings that each party was entitled to such an order, including detailed findings of fact indicating that both spouses acted primarily as aggressors and that neither acted primarily in self-defense.

-SOURCE: 18 U.S.C. § 2265(c).
+SOURCE: 7 GCA § 40105(b); 18 U.S.C. § 2265(c).

-MR 2.1.4.
+MR 2.1.5.
 Relief.